sodiboo/niri-flake/README.md

 - `niri.packages.aarch64-linux`: aarch64 is entirely untested.
 Do not expect it to work, but do report any issues you encounter.
 - `niri.overlays.niri`: A nixpkgs overlay that provides the `niri-stable` and `niri-unstable` attributes.

-It is recommended to use the overlay when installing niri from this flake, as it will ensure that it is built against the same version of nixpkgs as the rest of your system.
+It is recommended to use the overlay to access the packages from this flake, as it will ensure that it is built against the same version of nixpkgs as the rest of your system.
 This is necessary, because the mesa drivers must match exactly.

 Modules: